Meeting Organizer Grants

 Members of FEMS Member Societies can apply for our grants.
 FEMS supports selected meetings within the European Area with a Meeting Organizer Grant.
 Scientific conferences, laboratory workshops and training courses will be considered for such support.

-As an increasing number of conferences, society meetings and congresses are moving into online events, FEMS has opened the Meeting Organizer Grants (MOG) to support both virtual* and in-person meetings.
-Applications for the next round of Meeting Organizer Grants are open until 1 December 2020.
-Members of any FEMS Member Society that are preparing to organize (or co-organize) an online microbiology event to be held between 1 June 2021 and 31 May 2022 are eligible to apply.
+As a umber of conferences, society meetings and congresses are moving into online events, FEMS has opened the Meeting Organizer Grants (MOG) to support both virtual* and in-person meetings.

 The maximum amount of a Meeting Organizer Grant is € 15 000.
 The Meeting Organizer Grant replaces two of our former grants: National and Regional Congresses Grant and the Meeting Grants.
 You will find our Grants Regulations here.